praneshr/env-configs/README.md

 ##### Adding `default` config file.

-`node-env-configs` by default consumes this file and export the content as the default config when `NODE_ENV` is not set.
+`node-env-configs` by default consumes this file and exports the content as the default config when `NODE_ENV` is not set.
 ```bash
 $ mkdir configs
 $ vim configs/default.js  # or vim config/default.json